 My gaze darting over his body, I decided to strike for his face—that seemed the most vulnerable.
 I brought my whip back, circling it quickly around my head.
 The flames rushed off of the thong as it cracked through the air.
 Magical, they were a cold, burning fire, and deadly.
 They would burn on impact, and keep eating into the flesh after they hit.

 My shoulder and ribs ached as I targeted the center of his face and brought the lash whistling down.
-I still was bruised from the shit-kicking I had taken a week or so ago, but I ignored the throbbing pain as the fall landed dead center on his nose.
-The crack echoed through the cascade of shouts and shrieks around us.
+I was still bruised from the shit-kicking I had taken a week or so ago, but I ignored the throbbing pain as the fall landed dead center on his nose.
+The crack echoed through the cascade of shouts and screams around us.

 The lycanthrope let out a shriek and lurched back, dropping his club.
 I pressed in for another attack.
 I’d learned early never to give my opponent time to think.
 The moment I attacked, I kept on attacking.

-He covered his face with his hands as I hit him again, this time the fall creeping between his fingers to land on the chin.
-As he clumsily lurched toward me, I darted to the side, trying not to slip in the knee deep snow.
-With my left hand, I drew Xan-my sword-from the scabbard hanging over my back.
+He covered his face with his hands as I hit him again, this time striking between his fingers to land on the chin.
+As he clumsily lurched toward me, I darted to the side, trying not to slip in the knee-deep snow.
+With my left hand, I drew Xan—my sword—from the scabbard hanging over my back.
 She was a magical blade, she was, ornate and engraved, and another gift from Hecate.
 The sword was bound to me, enhanced with magic so she aimed better and hit harder.
 Xan bit deep into flesh with a ruthlessly sharp edge.

 I slapped the whip back on my thigh and it instantly coiled back into place, once more simply a tattoo.